 The lamps the virgins used were torches made of rags rolled around the end of a rod.
 They dipped the torches into the oil as fuel and then lit them for bright light.
 Such were the torches the soldiers used when they came to arrest Jesus in the Garden of Gethsemane (Jn 18:3).
 Hence, one who holds such a lamp needs to carry additional oil in a vessel to replenish the torch for a continuous flaming.

-Though the virgins knew that the bridegroom would delay and come at an uncertain time, the foolish bridesmaids ignored that.
-They expected the arrival and the reception to be instant and had the oil enough for short-term use.
+Though all the virgins knew that the bridegroom could be delayed and come at an uncertain time, the foolish ones ignored the implications.
+They imagined the timely arrival and reception and thus had oil enough for short-term use only.
 That made them fail in their mission.

-Jesus, the light of the world, wanted his followers also as light in the darkness of this age.
-During the sermon on the mount Jesus proclaimed, “You are the light of the world.
+Jesus, the light of the world, wanted his followers also to be light in the darkness of this age.
+During the Sermon on the Mount Jesus proclaimed, “You are the light of the world.
 A city set on a mountain cannot be hidden.
 Nor do they light a lamp and then put it under a bushel basket; it is set on a lampstand, where it gives light to all in the house.
 Just so, your light must shine before others, that they may see your good deeds and glorify your heavenly Father” (Mt 5:13-16).
 When the Christians fail in this, they are like the foolish virgins.
-Jesus gives the extra oil of grace through the sacraments of the church.
-Some who become Christians by baptism do not follow up to equip with additional oil of grace for their spiritual enrichment.
-Such people will be unprepared for the second coming of Christ and will miss the opportunity to enter his eternal glory.
+Jesus gives the extra oil of grace through the sacraments of the Church.
+Some who become Christians by baptism do not follow up to equip themselves with additional oil of grace for their spiritual enrichment.
+Such people will be unprepared for the second coming of Christ and will miss the opportunity to enter eternal glory.

 (4) But those who were sensible, brought with their lamps flasks of oil.